tomzx/blog.tomrochette.com-content/agi/my-approach-to-agi/v0.3.0/article.md

 It's important to note that there's about a thousand fold difference in the number of synapses between humans and cats however there's only a tenfold difference in number of synapses
 => Might have to do with our prefrontal cortex

-If we look at household animals such as the dog and the cat they appear to have some level of intelligence regarding their own “will” regarding where they are and where they want to be
+If we look at household animals such as the dog and the cat they appear to have some level of intelligence regarding their own "will" regarding where they are and where they want to be
 However it's questionable as to whether all of this is mechanical and it's just complexion of that it appears to be will and not just automation
 Just one could ask himself how to differentiate between automatic behavior and decisional behavior if such separation is actually possible